 - Understanding Diversity in the US or the World

 - Understanding Spirituality or Faith in Action in the World

-- Civic Engagement and Leadership (Met by Loyola's Engaged Learning requirement)
+- Civic Engagement and Leadership (Satisfied by Loyola's Engaged Learning requirement)

-With regard to the first Value, Diversity in the US or World, many courses in the current Core (34 courses) were specifically designed to address this important value and allow students to develop the specific competencies that are shown below.
-These diversity courses are designated with a (D) in the course listings for each Knowledge Area so that they can be easily identified (for example: Theo 297: Introduction to Buddhism).
+With regard to the Value, Diversity in the US or World, courses in the current Core were specifically designed to address this important value and allow students to develop the specific competencies that are shown below.
+Currently 31% of all courses in the University Core curriculum are diversity-designated (48 courses).**

 Demonstrate an understanding of diversity in the United States and the world.

 Competencies: By way of example, Loyola graduates should be able to:

 - Recognize that human diversity is complex and variegated.

 - Distinguish the various factors that inform and impact individual identity formation.